Traditional Belgian Food in Brussels: 17 Must-Eats!

 Why write about food as a travel blogger?

-You might think about how a post about food and restaurant goes along with my topic of eco-friendly and slow outdoor travel?
+You might think about how a post about food and restaurants goes along with my topic of eco-friendly and slow outdoor travel.

 Well, first of all, gastronomy is for me a crucial part of culture!